kernelkit/kernelkit.github.io/_posts/2024-03-11-advanced-containers.md

 See the [first post][1] for a background and networking basics.

-> This post assumes knowledge and familiarity with the [Infix Network
+> This post assumes knowledge and familiarity with the [Infix
-> Operating System](https://kernelkit.github.io/).
+> Operating System](https://kernelkit.org/).
 Ensure you have
 > either a network connection or console access to your Infix system and
 > can log in to it using SSH.
 Recommended reading includes the
 > [networking documentation][0].